15-Year Fixed Mortgages

 These loans offer a lower fixed interest rate and the ability to save money in interest over the life of your loan.

 Because your interest rate is locked for the life of your loan, your principal and interest payments won’t change over the life of the loan.
-The amount for your taxes and insurance can go up and down.
+Though, the amount you pay for your taxes and insurance can go up and down.

-What You’ll Need To Qualify For A 15-Year Fixed Loan
+What Do You Need To Qualify For A 15-Year Mortgage?

 - A minimum 3% down payment.